laurafdeza/dpbe_l2_pre_registration/README.md

 ## Study Information

-### The double phonemic boundary effect in Bilinguals: a replication study in L2 Spanish learners
+### Double Phonemic Boundary Effect in Bilinguals: a Replication Study with L2 Spanish Learners

 ### Description (optional)

-Several authors have demonstrated the double phonemic boundary effect in bilingual population , providing a strong evidence to support the hypothesis of a language-specific phonemic system in bilingual mind.
-Therefore, the aim of this study is to extend prior findigs to a new population of Heritage L2 Spanish learners and English native L2 Spanish learners.
+Previous studies (Casillas & Simonet, 2018; Gonzales & Lotto, 2013; Gonzales, Heinlein, & Lotto, 2019) indicate that bilinguals exhibit a double phonemic boundary effect.
+These studies provide strong evidence for the existence of two language specific phonemic systems in the bilingual mind.
+This study contributes to prior findings by investigating whether the double phonemic boundary effect can be observed in late second language (L2) speakers when providing only conceptual cues.

+*ADD 1/2 SENTENCES PER STUDY*

 ### Hypotheses

 ### Hipothesis 1
-Bilinguals shift perception across language context by switching between language-specific phonetic systems.
-Non-directional hypothesis.
-There is a relationship between the existence of two separate phonetic systems and the speaker shift perception of the sounds.
+Bilinguals cannot adjust their perceptual categorization across language contexts by switching between language-specific phonemic systems when they are only conceptually cued.

 ### Hipothesis 2
-Bilinguals identification of the VOT stimuli varies depending on the language mode.
-Non-directional hypothesis.
-There is a relationship between the language context and the  identification of the VOT stimuli by  bilinguals.

-### Hipothesis 3
-Proficiency have an effect in the voicing identification boundaries between English and Spanish.
-Directional hypothesis.
-There is a positive relation between proficiency and the identificacion of voicing boundarie.
+Proficiency will have no effect on perceptual categorization across language contexts, i.e. more advanced L2 learners will perform similarly to beginner L2 learners.